ihollander/workshop-styled-components/README.md

 ## Setup

-- Clone and download this repo
+- Fork, clone and download this repo
 - Run `npm install` in the repo directory
 - Run `npm start` to run the project in the browser